 Why are Geosciences Important?

 Geoscience is the scientific study of the earth.
-The geosciences include geology, geography, and earth science.
+The include geology, geography, and earth science.
 Colleges and universities are increasingly grouping these interrelated physical sciences together within a single geoscience department.

 Graduates of geoscience programs find work as environmental geologists, hydrologists, geographic information systems (GIS) analysts, remote sensing specialists, petroleum geologists, and educators.
 Geoscientists identify safe places to dispose of waste, study factors that affect water quality, run computer-based analyses of landscapes and habitats, and discover new mineral resources.